goschtl/zope/Zope3/trunk/src/zope/app/preference/README.txt

   >>> ztapi.provideUtility(interfaces.IPreferenceGroup, folderSettings,
   ...                      name='ZMISettings.Folder')

-If we now try to lookup the sub-group again, we should be successfull:
+If we now try to lookup the sub-group again, we should be successful:

   >>> settings.Folder #doctest:+ELLIPSIS
   <zope.app.preference.preference.PreferenceGroup object at ...>